Victor Gold (journalist): Presidential campaigns

-Journalism and book-writing career
+Journalism and author

-Gold was a long-time contributor to Washingtonian magazine, for which he held the position of national correspondent.
+Gold was a contributor to Washingtonian magazine, where he was the magazine's national correspondent.
 He also wrote articles on politics and sports for numerous other U.S. publications, was a speaker for political audiences and on university campuses, and appeared on television shows.

-A personal friend of the Bush family, he co-wrote George H.W.
-Bush's 1987 autobiography, Looking Forward, published the year before Bush's successful campaign for the U.S. presidency.
+A personal friend of the Bush family, he co-wrote George H. W. Bush's 1987 autobiography, Looking Forward, which was published the year before Bush's successful campaign for the U.S. presidency.

-Together with Lynne Cheney, who was a colleague at Washingtonian magazine before she became chairman of the National Endowment for the Humanities), Gold co-authored a satirical political novel entitled The Body Politic, published in 1988.
+Together with Lynne Cheney, who was a colleague at Washingtonian magazine before she became chairman of the National Endowment for the Humanities, Gold co-authored a satirical political novel entitled The Body Politic, published in 1988.
 The novel revolves around a Republican vice president who dies while making love to a female television news reporter.

 He also was the author of several nonfiction books.
-I Don't Need You When I'm Right recounted his experience in Washington public relations.
+I Don't Need You When I'm Right recounted his experience in Washington, D.C. public relations.
 P-R As In President dealt with the influence of the news media and public relations in U.S. presidential political campaigns.

 In his 2007 book Invasion of the Party Snatchers: How the Neo-Cons and Holy Rollers Destroyed the GOP, he criticized President George W. Bush and Vice President Dick Cheney.
-In the book he called the younger Bush "the weakest, most out of touch president in modern times."
-Gold wrote of Cheney, whom he called "Machiavellian" and said that "a vice president in control is bad enough.
+In the book, he called the younger Bush "the weakest, most out of touch president in modern times."
+Gold called Cheney "Machiavellian" and said that "a vice president in control is bad enough.
 Worse yet is a vice president out of control."
 Under their leadership, he said that the Republican Party had abandoned its long-time principles of small government, prudent foreign policy, and keeping government out of people's private lives.
 He decried the influence of religious right leaders such as Pat Robertson and Jerry Falwell, and said that the Republican Party had been transformed into "a party of pork-barrel ear-markers like Dennis Hastert, of political hatchet men like Karl Rove, and of Bible-thumping hypocrites like Tom DeLay."
 The criticisms were considered particularly noteworthy in view of Gold's close relationships with the people he criticized.

-In July 2010 he began a blog, The Wayward Lemming, where in March 2016 he publicly announced his withdrawal from the Republican Party.
+In July 2010, he began a blog, The Wayward Lemming, where in March 2016 he publicly announced his withdrawal from the Republican Party.

 Personal life

-He and his wife, Dale, lived in northern Virginia from 1959 to the time of his death in 2017.
-He had three children, Stephen and two daughters, Paige and Jamie.
+He and his wife, Dale, lived in Northern Virginia from 1959 to the time of his death in 2017.
+He had a son, Stephen, and two daughters, Paige and Jamie.

 Recognitions

-In 1992 Gold received the Distinguished Achievement Award for Political Communication from the University of Alabama.
+In 1992, Gold received the Distinguished Achievement Award for Political Communication from the University of Alabama.